kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 title: What even is a kubelet?
 ---

+*This post is the first in a series exploring the concepts and components that underly [Kubernetes].*

 [Kubernetes] is Google's open source, container-focused cluster management thing.
 I see it as their attempt to tell everyone how they think containers and clusters fit together.
-While they have [plenty of getting started guides][getting-started], most of them don't really go into what the moving parts are and how they fit together.
-I've been tinkering with it lately, and as I continue I'll write up bits and pieces of what I've learned.
+While they have [plenty of getting started guides][getting-started], most of them are focused on getting a cluster up for experimentation.
+This makes them great for seeing what the application developer's experience is like.
+But to be comfortable operating a production-ready cluster, I really want to understand what the moving parts are and how they fit together.

 [kubernetes]: http://kubernetes.io/
 [getting-started]: http://kubernetes.io/v1.0/docs/getting-started-guides/README.html